zacmanchester/zacmanchester.github.io/_posts/2016-4-15-Starshot.md

 title: Breakthrough Starshot
 ---

 I am very excited and deeply honored to be part of the [Breakthrough Starshot](http://breakthroughinitiatives.org/Initiative/3) project that was announced this week.
-It was a surreal to be around so many people that I admire and to witness the launch of such a bold and forward-looking journey.
+It was surreal to be around so many people that I admire and to witness the launch of such a bold and forward-looking journey.
 Check out all of the Sprites making a cameo on stage!

 ![Starshot Group Photo](/img/Starshot_Group_Photo.jpg)